audacioustux/audacioustux/com-audacioustux/src/pages/about.md

 Ideologies are not binary - they're spectrums.
 No, I'm not fan of [Political Compass](https://en.wikipedia.org/wiki/Political_spectrum), Although I think those serve pragmatic purposes, the precision of it is questionable, as there're far more axioms to consider than can be put on a chart.
 The axiomatization itself is a very complex task.
 Also, idologies are not static, words change their meaning over time, people tends to have inconsistent views, over-simplify or generalize things, and so on.
 So, I'll just list some of my views without going into the details, and you can decide for yourself what I am.

 - I believe in the freedom of speech, and expression.
 Unless it's a direct threat to someone's life, or a call for violence, I don't think it should be censored.
-- I support LGBTQ+ rights, and social reforms are necessary to ensure fairness for everyone.
+- I support LGBTQIA+ individuals, their rights, and social reforms are necessary to ensure fairness for everyone.
 - In my dictionary, Feminism is not only about female rights, it's about fairness for everyone.
 I support feminism.
 Also, I think people confuse feminism with misandry, and many self-proclaimed feminists are actually hurting the cause.
 - Free market is a good thing, but it's not perfect.
 It needs to be monitored and regulated to ensure fairness.
 With the technological advancements, I think we can do better.
 - Evolution is a fact, and it's a very beautiful process.
 I don't think it's a good idea to teach creationism in schools.